truffls/coding-challenge-message-templates/README.md

 -   Table component is usable as a React component
 -   Template list page is implemented
 -   Template edit page has implemented styles

-**Overall goal:** Each part of the project has automated tests.
+-   Each part of the project has automated tests

+Please refer to the [specifications](./resources/specifications.md) in case of doubts.
+If something is not clear enough, please take any decision in order to advance and document it.

 _Note: The CSS doesn't have to be pixel perfect_

 ### State management and data fetching is handled with Redux

 As we have to think about this project as a part of a bigger application which uses Redux, the whole state management and data fetching has to be handled through Redux actions and reducers.
-For handlind the asynchronous parts of the logic, you can use libraries you may like.
+For handling the asynchronous parts of the logic, you can use libraries you may like.

 Please, use the `templates` service for simulating a backend call.
 You can find the documentation of the endpoints in [services](src/services) folder.